 To find out more and to speak to an Armed Forces Community Outreach Worker please visit the Armed Forces Outreach Service website.

-The Defence Employer Recognition Scheme was established by the Government to recognise an employers support for the wider principles of the Armed Forces Covenant.
-Newcastle City Council were recently awarded the Silver Award in recognition of its support for employees who are active in the Armed Forces.
-The award was formally presented to Councillor Kilgour, the Newcastle Armed Forces Champion, by Lieutenant General Richard Nugee, Chief of Defence People.
+The Defence Employer Recognition Scheme was established by the Government to recognise an employers support for the principles of the Armed Forces Covenant.
+Newcastle City Council were recently awarded the Gold Award in recognition of its support for employees who are active in the Armed Forces.

 For further details of other local employers who are recognised for their support, please visit the Government Defence Employer Recognition Scheme website.